 - Associate in Nursing DTA/MRP degree which is accredited by the Accrediting Commission for Education in Nursing (ACEN). - Optional Practical Nurse Certificate exit.
 Students may choose to exit at the PN level; this option is not accredited by ACEN.

 Counseling

-Counseling, intervention and referral services are available to students through a partnership with Quality Behavioral Health or through CHAS in Lewiston (208.848.8300)
+Counseling, intervention and referral services are available to students.

 Advising